 Smile Direct is much more cost-effective when compared to Invisalign.
-Another benefit is that you can pay the entire amount of $1,950, or you have a choice of a payment plan where you pay a deposit of $250 and a monthly installment of $88 per month for two years.
+Another benefit is that you can pay the entire amount of $1,950 or choose a payment plan where you pay a deposit of $250 and a monthly installment of $88 per month for two years.

 Smile Direct vs. Invisalign, Which is Better?

-Everyone has their personal preference and will need to choose their brand according to their needs.
+Everyone has their personal preference and must choose their brand according to their needs.

-Even though these aligners are clear, some professionals still do not want to wear them in public which is why Smile Direct has an option of Nighttime Aligners, which you can wear in your sleep and remove before going out.
+Even though these aligners are clear, some professionals still do not want to wear them in public, so Smile Direct has an option of Nighttime Aligners, which you can wear in your sleep and remove before going out.

 However, if you opt for the Nighttime Aligners, you need to know that they take, on average, four months longer than the traditional ones.